 There were six children in the Wessels family.
 David was in the middle between older brothers Dick Herman and Edward Lewis.
 His younger siblings were Fannie Marie, Maxine Ruth, and Ralph Alfred.
-Maxine is the only surviving member of the family.
-Though she is nearly a decade younger than her brother, Maxine had fond memories of the relationships that began on the farm south of York, Nebraska.
+Maxine was the only surviving member of the family when this story was written.
+Though she was nearly a decade younger than her brother, Maxine had fond memories of the relationships that began on the farm south of York, Nebraska.

 “The family was close,” she said recalling her brother walking her home from school after a blizzard, “We had such a fun time.”

 There was fun to be had on the farm, but plenty of work to be done.

 “You did your best in the Wessels family, my brothers and father never did anything half way.
 Dave carried that on throughout his life,” she said.

 After his parents retired in 1946, David and his brothers carried on their legacy of hard work and commitment.
 Those who remembered him spoke about a man who was a friend to all he met.
 He was proud of his heritage, most often seen wearing the humble suit of a dirt farmer with seed corn cap and bib overalls.

 Photos of Wessels show a calm, determined demeanor that wasn’t without a broad smile in some scenes.
 Wessels kept up with the farming practices of the day.
 He is shown with Holly Miller setting up fertilizer demonstrations in conjunction with Miller Seed and Supply Company.